suneelbvs/rdkit4excel/README.md

 # rdkit4excel
 # Pyxll, RDKit, and Jupyter-Pyxll Integration Guide

+Existing Excel add-ons for RDKit typically utilize VBA and Macros.
+For example [rdkit4excel](https://github.com/janholstjensen/rdkit4excel)

+If you're looking for VBA & Macro's free add-on?.
+This is for you!

 This repository provides a step-by-step guide on how to integrate `pyxll`, `rdkit`, and `jupyter-pyxll` for a seamless Python and Excel experience, especially for cheminformatics tasks.

 ## About Pyxll: